-Example: A student who transfers into a Santa Rosa County District School from a system that uses a 30+ (30 point plus) grading scale and that student earned a B (93), the district would use the numeric grade of 93 in the determination of the student's class rank.
-In terms of GPA, the student would receive a grade point value of 3.0 to be used in the calculation of the student's Grade Point Average (GPA).
+Example: A student who transfers into a Santa Rosa County District School from a system that uses a 30+ (30 point plus) grading scale and that student earned a B (93).
+In terms of GPA and class rankings, the student would receive a grade point value of 3.0 to be used in the calculation.